Benjamin-Henke/weekend-sql-to-do-list/README.md

 Your project description goes here.
 What problem did you solve?
 How did you solve it?

+This web app is designed for users to create a To Do List for everyday tasks.

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).